uchicago-cs/chiwebsite/chirouter/intro.rst

   chirouter.
 * :ref:`chirouter-implementing`: A guide to implementing chirouter.
 * :ref:`chirouter-assignment`: The work you must complete in this assignment.
-* :ref:`chitcp-testing`: Suggestions and strategies for testing your implementation.
+* :ref:`chirouter-testing`: Suggestions and strategies for testing your implementation.

 Acknowledgements